 Please welcome Dr. Erin King-Mullins of the Corona-Mamas.com blog today.
 She’s a surgeon from Atlanta, Georgia, as well as a new mom.
-Her blog addresses two pandemics: COVID-19 & Racism.
-I’m thrilled to have her today with helpful books for kids during COVID.

-Many of the things they have come to know and experience to this point in their life has completely changed.
+Many of the things they have come to know and experience to this point in their life have completely changed.
 They aren’t going to school or playdates.
 When was the last time they saw grandma or grandpa and got a big hug?
 When things do return back to some semblance of normalcy that transition back may not be quite so easy for them.
 Based on the conversations around them and things they pick up from the news, they may be afraid to go back out in public, be near friends and family, or return to school.

 For the young child, ages 3 to 12 years of age, it may be difficult to answer their questions.
 It may be even harder for them to express themselves and understand their own feelings.
 Today we highlight some books that can be great resources to help your children understand emotional, mental, and physical health.